viktors-a/MASSEParmUtilities/help/README.md

     - Based on whether "geo_ref" in found in expression, menu after expression selection will be different.
     - If spare input parms are found on node, they will be added to menu as buttons and if selected it will replace "geo_ref" on expression.

+REFERENCE CURRENT PARM NODE:

+    1. for menu to appear, you must have select one nodea as a active parm node under [MASSE_TOOLS -> Set as parm node] op menu
+    2. now user can reference current parm node in parms -default behavior is to replace current parm value with parm node parm relative path -if alt is pressed when menu item is selected, tool will append to current parm value -although this tools intention is to reference parm from parm node selected by user, it can be used to reference any node parm